 Some coach models have a manual rotary key switch to disconnect power, which is located in the overhead above the entry door.
-Most other coaches have a single lighted switch located in the front overhead that turns off the house voltage.
+Most other coaches have a single lighted switch located in the front overhead or on the passenger console near the entrance door that turns off the house voltage.